Abortion in the United States Virgin Islands

 Abortion in the United States Virgin Islands is legal on request up to 24 weeks of pregnancy, and afterwards only in cases that endanger the life or health of the mother.
 There are five clinics providing abortion in the territory.
 Women travel from the British Virgin Islands for abortions because it is illegal there.

 Legal status

 Abortion is allowed in the United States Virgin Islands on request up to 24 weeks of pregnancy, and afterwards only in cases that endanger the life or health of the mother.
 Abortion may only be performed by a licensed physician, and after 12 weeks of pregnancy only by a surgeon or gynecologist at a hospital.

 Abortion clinics

 As of 2019, there are five clinics providing abortion in the U.S. Virgin Islands.
-One is in St. Thomas, one in St. Croix and three are in St. John.
+One is in St. Thomas, one is in St. Croix, and three are in St. John.

 History

 Women from the British Virgin Islands who want an abortion were traveling to St. Thomas in the U.S. Virgin Islands in 2016 to get an abortion because abortion is illegal in the British Virgin Islands.
 Pregnant women in the U.S. Virgin Islands were at risk of getting the Zika virus, which causes major fetal defects.
 These defects can be so severe that health care professionals recommend termination of the pregnancy.